 Back at St Lawrence street, Sprimont secured the future of his now solely-run operation by arranging patronage from the Duke of Cumberland.
 He set out to further his range of products by bringing in renowned enamellers from Ireland and France, and added to the scope of figurine production by using them as set-pieces within sets of tableware made to similar designs.
 The many and varied exhibits at Hans Sloane’s renowned Apothecaries Gardens were sufficiently proximate to the Chelsea works to provide a “reference library” for Sprimont’s artists, and they inspired a range of materials bearing botanically correct floral designs, after a German style which was popular at the time.

 So integral to the running of the factory was Sprimont that when he fell ill in 1756 the whole thing was closed down for the two year duration of his incapacitation.
-Europe was by now ravaged by war the Duke of Cumberland’s interests were elsewhere, and by the time production started up again, Sèvres was setting the standards.
-A newly conservative Sprimont was happy to replicate the style of the French manufactory, although ongoing commissions from the Royal family indicated that he was still very highly regarded.
-The following years saw many pieces produced which echoed the work of Sèvres and Vincennes, and there was even scope for the manufacture of many miniature pieces, much like those which Gouyn had made as his earlier “breakaway” factory.
+Europe was by now ravaged by war the Duke of Cumberland’s interests were elsewhere, and by the time production started up again, Sèvres was setting the standards following the lead of Meissen porcelain.
+A newly conservative Sprimont was happy to replicate the style of the French manufactory, and ongoing commissions from the Royal family indicated that he was still very highly regarded.
+The following years saw many pieces produced which echoed the work of Sèvres and Vincennes, mazarine blue and exotic birds were direct influences and there was even scope for the manufacture of many miniature pieces, much like those which Gouyn had made as his earlier “breakaway” factory.

 Ultimately another bout of ill-health forced Sprimont to sell the factory to James Cox in 1769.
 Cox very quickly passed on the controlling interest to William Duesbury, a one-time London based enameller who had set up his own pottery at Cockpit Hill in Derby.
 Duesbury recognised the high quality of the Chelsea material, and maintained both factories running in parallel for some fifteen years, with very similar pieces being made at both locations.
 So uniform was the output produced during this period that, regardless of where they might have come from, all the items became known as examples Chelsea-Derby ware.
 Eventually, however, this early exercise in remote business locations was abandoned, Lawrence Street was closed down and everything which could be put to good use was relocated to the midlands, along with many of the workmen.